A Jedi's Fight - A Star Wars Fan Fiction Story

 "Why didn't you tell me, Leia?"
 Luke asked.

 "I couldn't reach you, Luke.
-I've tried several times this last week, but you didn't answer my Jedi telepathy call," Leia said with some reproach in her voice.
+I've tried several times this last week, but you didn't answer my Jedi telepathy," Leia said with some reproach in her voice.

 For a moment Luke leaned back in his chair.

-"You probably were in Jedi hibernation, master," Chati whispered.
+"You probably were in Jedi hibernation, Ben," Chati whispered.

 Luke nodded.